Here you can find Explanations for basic functionality and also some tips and tricks for more advanced users.

 Notes:

-- *When 2FA is switched on, external apps that were connected to the cloud via WebDAV lose their access to the cloud.
-You can find out how to reconnect the apps to the cloud here.
+When 2FA is switched on, external apps that were connected to the cloud via WebDAV lose their access to the cloud.
+You will need to reconnect them by using App Password.

 App Passwords